 The Pennsylvania Superior Court cleared up a confusing area of medical malpractice law by recognizing an “error of judgment” jury instruction is confusing at best, and, depending on the theory of liability, directly contradictory to the rule of law.
 Schmidt Kramer injury lawyers believe the Court protected patients’ rights in this decision, and are available to discuss your case in the context of the existing medical malpractice law in Pennsylvania.

-Submitted by, Joe Chapman, Schmidt Kramer Injury Attorney
+Schmidt Kramer Injury Attorney